-Inhabited by people from three religions for thousands of years, Jerusalem manages to be the masterpiece of designing religious\ mythological stories that are deeply believed by each side.
+Inhabited by people from three religions for thousands of years, Jerusalem manages to be the masterpiece of designing religious\ mythological stories that are genuinely believed by each side.

-The Moslems continue to see Jerusalem as a vivid heritage of over a thousand years of Islamic rule and power.
+The Moslems continue to see Jerusalem as a rich heritage of over a thousand years of Islamic rule and power.

 Christians illustrate Jerusalem as the resurrection place that conveys in the heart of Christianity.